steadybit/extension-kubernetes/advice/memory_limit/action_needed_summary.md

-When your service ${target.k8s.deployment} uses too much memory, other services on the same node could become unstable.
+When your service ${target.steadybit.label} uses too much memory, other services on the same node could become unstable.